mynomoto/github-client/README.md

 events so you could not only restore the whole state but also replay events and seeing the updated app.

-The `sugar.*` namespaces will be extracted to a library after they are stable enough.
+The `benefactor.*` namespaces will be extracted to a library after they are stable enough.
 I don't want to write those again.

 Some inspiration for this project comes from [re-frame][re-frame].
 The re-frame